tush-tr/c_language/tuts_c_language/README.md

  4. <a href="chapter03/iflogical.c">if-else condition drive program using logical operators</a>
  5. <a href="chapter03/elseif.c">A basic Program on else-if clause</a> taking numbers and telling what the numbers are
  6. <a href="chapter03/leapyear.c">A leap year checking Program</a>
  7. <a href="chapter03/marks.c">The marks obtained by a student in 5 different subjects are input.
-Tell a devision as per the following rules--</a>
+Tell a devision as per the following rules--</a><br>
-1. if marks are equal or above than 60- 1st devision
+   1.if marks are equal or above than 60- 1st devision
 <br>
-2. if marks are between 45 and 60- 2nd devision
+2.if marks are between 45 and 60- 2nd devision
 <br>
-3. if marks are between 33 and 45- 3rd devision
+3.if marks are between 33 and 45- 3rd devision
 <br>
-4. If marks are below 33-- fail
+4.If marks are below 33-- fail
 <br>

 8.<a href="chapter03/ternary.c">A if-else program using ternary operator</a>